 Attendance in the program is critical to student success.
-The NIMAA attendance policy requirements are based on the belief that a student can benefit from this program only if they attend regularly, actively participate in learning/clinical experiences, and are adequately prepared for learning opportunities.
+The NIMAA Attendance Policy requirements are based on the tenet that a student can benefit from this program only if they attend regularly, actively participate in learning/clinical experiences, and are adequately prepared for learning opportunities.
 Online and clinical attendance are expected of all students.
 Further, a core component of the NIMAA curriculum is professionalism, and attendance is a critical part of professionalism.

-NIMAA reserves the right to cancel enrollment for students who do not demonstrate sufficient attendance in the first ten (10) calendar days of the program.
-Sufficient attendance is defined as all of the following: attending all mandatory externship sessions, logging into the NIMAA Moodle site and completing any work due during that ten-day period and attending weekly seminars scheduled in that ten-day period
+NIMAA reserves the right to cancel enrollment for students who do not demonstrate sufficient attendance in the first ten calendar days of the program.
+Sufficient attendance is defined as all of the following: attending all mandatory externship sessions; logging into the NIMAA Learning Management System and completing any work due during that ten-day period; and attending weekly seminars scheduled in that ten-day period.
+NIMAA does not charge fees due to absence.

-Following the first ten (10) calendar days of the program, students not fulfilling NIMAA attendance requirements may be put on Academic Probation or dismissed at NIMAA's discretion (see the Satisfactory Academic Progress (SAP) Policy and Dismissal Policy).
-More than two unexcused absences per term at scheduled externship hours and/or seminar is grounds for potential dismissal from the program, at the discretion of the Associate Director of Education.
+Following the first ten calendar days of the program, students not fulfilling NIMAA attendance requirements may be put on Academic Probation or dismissed at NIMAA's discretion (see the Satisfactory Academic Progress (SAP) Policy and Dismissal Policy).
+More than two unexcused absences per block at scheduled externship hours and/or seminar is grounds for potential dismissal from the program, at the discretion of the Associate Director of Education.
 All excused and unexcused hours must be made up in accordance with the minimum attendance requirements.